AnselmoGPP/Learn_Computer_Science/topics/machine_learning_2.md

 ## Introduction

+**Mathematical model:** Simplified conceptual reconstruction of a more complex reality.
+It takes patterns from real-world scenarios and use them for rebuilding it.
+Then, we can use the model for making predictions.

+**Artificial Intelligence (AI):** Subdiscipline from computer science that want to create machines that can **imitate** intelligent behaviors.
+Examples: robotics, NLP, voice, vision...
+  - **Weak:** It can do a very limited number of tasks.
+  - **Strong:** It applies to a wide variety of tasks and domains.
-**Machine learning:** Field of study that gives computers the ability to learn without being explicitly programmed.
-A computer program learns from experience E with respect to some task T and some performance measure P, if T, as measured by P improves with E. if the measured P improves with E.

-Main machine learning algorithms:
+**Machine learning (ML):** Field of AI that study that gives computers the ability to learn without being explicitly programmed.
+A computer program learns from experience E with respect to some task T and some performance measure P, if T, as measured by P improves with E. if the measured P improves with E. Main machine learning algorithms: Supervised, Unsupervised, Reinforced.

 - **Supervised learning:** Most common.
-We teach the computer by giving the algorithm a data set (training set) in which the "right answers" are given.
+We teach the computer by giving the algorithm a data set (training set) in which the "right answers" are given, so it can learn the relation between them.
 A learning algorithm can deal with an infinite number of features/attributes with which make predictions.
 To deal with this infinite amount without running out of memory we use an algorithm called Support Vector Machine.
 Two types of problems:
   - **Regression problem:** Predicts continuous valued output.
   - **Classification problem:** Predicts discrete valued output.
-- **Unsupervised learning** (or clustering)
-We don't give the right answer to the algorithm, it learns by itself.
+- **Unsupervised learning** (or clustering): We don't give the right answer to the algorithm, it learns by itself.
 Used to organize large computer clusters.
+The conceptual structures it learns are called latent spaces, which allows to learn if something is similar to another thing (like 2 words) and operate mathematically with concepts.
 - **Reinforcement learning**
 - **Recommender systems**

+There are different techniques in ML: Decision trees, Regression models, Classification models, Clusterization, Neural networks, etc.
+- **Neural networks:** They learn basic concepts at the beginning (screw, wheel, mirror...), and build on them to learn about more complex concepts (car, truck...).
+The more layers it has, the more abstract knowledge it can get.

 **Training set:** Portion of a **data set** used to fit (train) a model for prediction or classification of values that are known in the training set, but unknown in other (future) data.
 Example:
 - Training set of housing prices (we want to predict prices):